avaneev/prvhash/README.md

-It is also worth noting that PRVHASH-1 initially produces Rule 102/153 image with a "boundary condition" applied (this can be checked by assigning any item somewhere the middle of the hash-array to 1).
+It is also worth noting that PRVHASH-1 initially produces Rule 102/153 image with a "boundary condition" applied (this can be checked by assigning any item somewhere in the middle of the hash-array to 1).
 At the same time, the function has no such additional logic since the visible scanline is 1 pixel longer than the `PH_HASH_COUNT` value, meaning this implicit "boundary condition" is not synchronized with the moment the `HashPos` resets to 0.
 This